wtallis/t244mods/README.md

 LightningAspectMod
 ------------------

-*INCOMPLETE*

 Shows how to add a new sword enchantment.
-The enchantment causes any mob you attack to be struck by lightning.
+The enchantment causes any mob or player you attack to be struck by lightning.
 If used in survival mode, you will also be harmed by the lightning bolt.
-Forge currently lacks a system for getting an unused enchantment ID, so we do our best to find one, but things still might confilct with other enchantment mods.
-This mod also does not currently provide a localizable name for the enchantment.
+Forge currently lacks a system for getting an unused enchantment ID, so we do our best to find one, but things still might conflict with other enchantment mods.

+OreMod
+-

+*Incomplete*

+Introduces a low-grade iron ore that smelts down to iron nuggets rather than a full ingot.